West Gate Tunnel: Criticism

 In evidence to a 2017 senate committee hearing on the operations of toll roads, transport planner William McDougall gave evidence that in 2015 he was contracted by the Victorian government to support an externally-appointed peer reviewer for the tunnel project's transport modelling and to undertake a peer review of its cost-benefit analysis.
 He became convinced both the transport modelling and cost-benefit analysis were flawed and would not stand up to scrutiny.
 After raising concerns with state Treasurer Tim Pallas he was taken off the project's work.
 His submission to the senate committee claimed the transport modelling had been "fudged" and the cost-benefit analysis overstated the project's benefits.
 He wrote that the work for the project was "biased towards producing bullish forecasts and optimistic and financial projections ... my direct experience as a reviewer confirmed my long-held suspicions of substantial 'optimism bias' in the appraisal process".

+In addition, some argue that the West Gate Tunnel may not provide a genuine alternative as an east-west route, potentially exacerbating existing traffic issues on the congested West Gate Freeway section between the Western Ring Road and West Gate Bridge.
+Proponents of the cancelled East West Link suggest that it could have better alleviated pressure on the congested West Gate Freeway corridor by introducing an entirely separate inner-city bypass segment from the Western Ring Road to the Tullamarine Freeway.
+Additionally, concerns persist about the project's lack of benefits for motorists in Melbourne's eastern suburbs, who continue to experience traffic congestion at the city end of the Eastern Freeway.
+This congestion may be further exacerbated by the completion of the North East Link.

+Exits and interchanges

 Proposed tolls

 Cars, motorcycles and light commercial vehicles using the tunnel will be tolled within the tunnel.
 An additional AM peak-only toll will also be charged at the tunnel's connector roads to Footscray Road, Dynon Road and Wurundjeri Way at the city-end.

 Heavy commercial vehicles using the tunnel will instead be tolled on the West Gate Freeway, located west of the tunnel portal between Millers Road and Williamstown Road.
 These tolls will also automatically cover the use of the tunnel and its connector roads to the city or the freeway's Hyde Street on and off-road ramps, without incurring additional tolls.
 However, all heavy vehicles on the freeway will be charged, including those not using the tunnel or the Hyde Street ramps.

-The proposed toll prices shown in the table below are 2022 prices.
+The proposed toll prices shown in the table below are 2025 prices.